AI Diagnostics

 Not all AI diagnostic tools are created equal.
 Here is what separates a reliable tool from a liability:

 The AI must search current information — not rely on a static training dataset.
-TSBs are issued weekly.
-Pattern failures emerge as vehicles age.
-A tool using data from 2023 will miss critical information about 2024-2026 model year problems.
+New known issues emerge constantly as vehicles age.
+A tool using stale training data will miss critical information about current model year problems and recently documented failures.

 2. Vehicle-Specific Outputs